radibit/radibit.com/about/index.md

   <img src="/uploads/2017/01/profile.jpg" alt="Profile" class="o-img--roundedSmall">
 </p>

 Hi there, my name is Radimir Bitsov.
-I'm a web developer with a passion for technology, sport and music.
-I'm intrigued by the ability to create interactive and responsive web applications and tools.
+I'm a front-end developer with a passion for web performance and accessibility.
+I'm intrigued by the ability to create fast, responsive web applications and tools.

-Follower of the clean, intuitive and engaging UI / UX standarts.
+Follower of the clean, intuitive, and engaging UI / UX standards.
 As a self-learner I'm looking everyday to expand and share my knowledge and skills.

 I’m currently living and working in Berlin as a front-end engineer for